seraphx2/ESI.NET/README.md

 **ESI.NET** is a .NET wrapper for the [Eve Online ESI API](https://esi.tech.ccp.is/latest/).
 This wrapper simplifies the process of integrating ESI into your .NET application.

 ### Resources
 * [Discord - E.N](https://discord.gg/gmJMcdz) - This channel is where you can contact me (Psianna Archeia) for questions and where automated webhook notifications will be pushed for github and when builds are completed.
-(If you have Discord, this is the preferred way to contact me concerning ESI.NET)
+(If you have Discord, this is the preferred way to contact me concerning ESI.NET.
+I **DO NOT** monitor Slack anymore for ESI.NET issues.)
-* [Tweetfleet - #esi](https://tweetfleet.slack.com/messages/C30KX8UUX/) - This is the official slack channel to speak with CCP devs (and developers) concerning ESI (and where I can be found as Psianna Archeia).
+* [Tweetfleet - #esi](https://tweetfleet.slack.com/messages/C30KX8UUX/) - This is the official slack channel to speak with CCP devs (and developers) concerning ESI.
 * [ESI Application Keys](https://developers.eveonline.com/)
 * [ESI Swagger Definition](https://esi.tech.ccp.is/swagger.json)
 * [ESI-Docs](https://github.com/esi/esi-docs) - This is the best documentation concerning ESI and the SSO process.